haka-security/haka/doc/api/c/main.rst

              SWAP_TO_LE(type, x)
              SWAP_FROM_LE(type, x)

     Byte swapping utility macro.
-The `type` should be the c type of the value `x` (ie. :c:type:`int32`, :c:type:`uint64`...)
+The `type` should be the C type of the value `x` (ie. :c:type:`int32`, :c:type:`uint64`...)

 .. c:macro:: GET_BIT(v, i)